Republicans Want to Pass Tax Reform By Thanksgiving. Here's Why That's Tough

 Slim majorities and legislative drama

-On top of that, Sen. Rand Paul of Kentucky — whose vote was already a matter of discussion — is currently recuperating from injuries sustained in an assault by a neighbor on Nov.
-3. Reports say five of his ribs are broken, and that it’s too early to say when he’ll be back on the Senate floor.

-There are a number of balls in the air.
+There are myriad balls in the air.
 Trump said last week that signing tax reform into law by the end of the year would be his “Christmas gift” to the country.
 Christmas, it’s said, is a time of magic — and in this case, magic might be needed.